What is the minimum GRE?

 How can I take leveling or prerequisite courses at TWU?

 You must apply to the department of Communication Sciences and Disorders at TWU and send in 2 letters of reference.
-You must send in your official transcripts to student records along with applying to the University on applytexas.org as a transfer, post baccalaureate student.
+You must send in your official transcripts to the Office of Admissions Processing along with applying to the University on applytexas.org as a transfer, post baccalaureate student.
 To be admitted to the department, you must have a minimum GPS of 3.25 on a 4.0 scale for your last 60 hours of college work.
 TWU prerequisite courses are offered online (via computer and Blackboard) with the exception of final exams which are offered at local Educational Service Centers.
 Completion of leveling courses does NOT constitute automatic acceptance into the TWU SLP graduate program.

 Do I have to take the Graduate Record Exam (GRE)?